-Animals affected by flood Advice for livestock, lifestyle block, horse and pet owners
+Animals affected by earthquake Advice for livestock, lifestyle block, horse and pet owners

 Your animals are your responsibility.
 You need to include them in your planning in the event of an emergency.
-The following information will help you prepare to ensure the welfare of your animals in a flood.
+The following information will help you prepare to ensure the welfare of your animals in an earthquake.